GregorR/upfs/README.md

 UpFS-PS is much slower than UpFS, as `default_permissions` is slow, and the implementation of UpFS's index files is inefficient.
-UpFS-PS's index files are case insensitive, so they can be safely used with any underlying filesystem.
+UpFS-PS's index files are case insensitive, so UpFS-PS can be safely used with a case-insensitive store filesystem.

 For `fstab` usage, `mount.upfsps` implements a `mount_r` option to mount its store directory.